GlaxoSmithKline Pharmaceuticals

 GlaxoSmithKline Pharmaceuticals Ltd is an Indian research-based pharmaceutical and healthcare company, and a subsidiary of GSK.
 The company's product portfolio includes prescription medicines and vaccines.
 Its prescription medicines range across therapeutic areas such as anti-infectives, dermatology, gynaecology, diabetes, oncology, cardiovascular disease, and respiratory diseases.
 It also offers a range of vaccines, for the prevention of hepatitis A, hepatitis B, invasive disease caused by H, influenzae, chickenpox, diphtheria, pertussis, tetanus, rotavirus, cervical cancer, and others.

 History

-It was founded 13 November 1924 in India under the name of H.J.Foster & Co.
+It was founded on 13 November 1924 in India under the name of H.J.Foster & Co.
 Limited as an Agency House for distributing Baby Food Glaxo, Joseph Nathan & Co.
 In 1950, it changed its name to Glaxo Laboratories (I) Ltd.